 Results Of Patient Care

 If patients are eating well, have no pain or swelling; leaving dental disease that would otherwise be considered treatable may be the best medical decision.
 For this not to be considered neglect, consultations with treating physicians and family must be obtained along with documentation explaining the treatment rationale.
-Medical management may include preventive care, palliative treatments, and education for home or institutional care givers.
-This medical management can include fluoride varnish, high fluoride toothpaste, casein phosphopeptite (CPP) and amorphous calcium phosphate (ACP) application, frequent hygiene visits, glass ionomer restorations, and eugenol based temporaries.
-A dedicated, supportive dental team is integral for successful hygiene appointments, and nutritional education of caregivers.
+Medical management may include preventive care, palliative treatments, and education for home or institutional caregivers.
+This medical management can include fluoride varnish, high fluoride toothpaste, casein phosphopeptide (CPP) and amorphous calcium phosphate (ACP) application, frequent hygiene visits, glass ionomer restorations, and eugenol based temporaries.
+A dedicated, supportive dental team is integral to successful hygiene appointments and nutritional education of caregivers.

 When intervention is necessary, and traditional topical and local anesthetics are insufficient means for restorations or extractions; some form of sedation may be necessary.
 My experience has been that very small dosages of sedatives can be extremely efficacious in the geriatric population because of generally reduced anesthetic requirements.
 Small dosages of oral midazolam (.1mg/kg) or triazolam (.125mg for a 70kg adult) in combination with nitrous oxide is all that is required in most cases for limited procedures.
 Determining a reasonable treatment plan is the key to success.

 Call our office (212) 974-8737 if you are located in New York City, West Chester County, Long Island, Rockland County, Connecticut or New Jersey and would like to know more information about Alzheimer’s and dentistry.